Cwantic/Documentation/Python/Classes/design.md

 # design

-The **design** object gives access to several methods and can be used only in [Design script](https://documentation.metapiping.com/Python/Design.html) during the 3D modelisation.
+The **design** object gives access to several methods and can be used only in [Design script](https://documentation.metapiping.com/Python/Design.html) during the 3D modeling.

 This object gives you access to the objects in selection, some current properties, the whole metal model.
 It gives you the opportunity to create your own [commands](https://documentation.metapiping.com/Python/Classes/commands.html) and to show information on the left panel.